prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation---December-2020.md

+`
-Evaluation of the Private Identity® Facial Recognition Algorithm Using DIF-CELEB-1M (Diversity in Faces) Fair Evaluation Dataset
-December 17, 2020
+Evaluation of the Private Identity® Facial Recognition Algorithm Using DIF-CELEB-1M (Diversity in Faces) Fair Evaluation Dataset December 17, 2020
+`
+### `Introduction`
+A significant number of facial recognition algorithms are biased for one or more subgroups.
+A customer therefore asked that Private Identity provide a diversity evaluation of the Private Identity face recognition algorithm that the customer could run themselves.
+We first built a diverse face evaluation dataset (DIF-CELEB-1M, described below) and then enhanced the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate both predictions and enrolls.

 ### `DIF-CELEB-1M Fairness Evaluation Dataset`

-* Use the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) Kubernetes cluster to reproduce results.
+* Customers with an API Key should use the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) Kubernetes cluster to reproduce results.
+Researchers please contact sales@private.id to obtain an API Key.
 * **2,049 diverse classes in DIF-CELEB-1M**
   * DIF-CELEB-1M was created by Private Identity 11/2020
   * Subclass representation: 14% Black, 6% Asian, 53% White, 23% Hispanic, 4% Other